Mushroom Life Cycle: 4 Key Stages and Their Features

 But it will repel them with its wide range of protective enzymes and compounds to keep the mushroom safe.

-The mycelium gathers all the nutrients needed to continue the mushroom’s life cycle.
-It will wait until it's exposed to specific conditions, like particular light, humidity, and temperature levels, to start the process of creating a mushroom.
+The mushroom life cycle at this point prepares for the next stage: producing mushrooms.
+The mycelium colony gathers all the nutrients needed to continue the mushroom’s life cycle.
+It will wait until it's exposed to specific conditions, like particular light, humidity, and temperature levels, then start producing mushrooms.

-It will tightly wind itself, twisting and compacting into what’s referred to as a hyphal knot.
-These the hyphal knots grow into tiny dots called primordium which will then grow and emerge from the soil surface as pins.
+The mycelium will tightly wind itself, twisting and compacting into what’s referred to as a hyphal knot.
+The knots soon grow into tiny dots called primordium, which eventually produce mushrooms that break through the surface as pins.
 These pins mark the beginning of a young (or baby) mushroom.

 primordia in a petri dish

-The mycelium in this petri dish has knotted together and formed a number of primordia.
-Under the right conditions, these little dots will grow into tiny baby mushrooms call pins.
+The mushroom mycelium in this petri dish has knotted together and formed a number of primordia.
+Under the right conditions, these little dots will grow into tiny baby mushrooms called pins.

 mushroom pins emerging from soil